 Production notes

-Appropriately, the wrap-up for the whole summer media storm could be found in the pages of Fan Club Magazine #5.
-The amazing story of the opening day was told, which included some exclusive photos and personal testimonials from those who were there.
+A roundup of the whole summer media storm could be found in the pages of Fan Club Magazine #5.
+The amazing story of premiere day was told, which included some exclusive photos and personal testimonials from those who were there.

 Readers were also treated to song lyrics, a story synopsis, photos from the symphonic concerts, and a sampling of Q&A sessions with Yoshinobu Nishizaki at various fan club meetings.